List of EastEnders characters introduced in 2023: Dorian Gates

-Dorian Gates, played by Hollywood actor Luke J I Smith, is a boxing promoter who is put in contact with Sharon Watts (Letitia Dean), the owner of The Boxing Den boxing gym, by mutual friend George Knight (Colin Salmon).
+Dorian Gates, played by Luke J I Smith, is a boxing promoter who is put in contact with Sharon Watts (Letitia Dean), the owner of The Boxing Den boxing gym, by mutual friend George Knight (Colin Salmon).
 He first appeared in episode 6766, which originally aired on 12 September 2023.
 On 9 October 2023, nearly a month after his first appearance, The Mirror described his character to have "only been in Albert Square for five minutes but he's already caused quite a stir" and has "already made quite an impression on Albert Square residents since turning up to The Boxing Den to promote his fighters."

-Dorian supports Sharon and George in arranging a "Pie, Pint and Punch Up" joint event between The Boxing Den and The Queen Victoria pub, which George owns.
+Dorian supports Sharon and George in arranging a "Pie, Pint and Punch Up" joint event between The Boxing Den and The Queen Victoria public house, which George owns.
 He disagrees with Sharon's business partner, Phil Mitchell (Steve McFadden), over his suggestion of using local boxers instead of his promising young boxers.
 Dorian and Sharon later meet for a drink and he tells her about how he began his multi-gym business empire in Abu Dhabi while raising his two toddlers.
 He suggests that she could get a job managing gyms in Abu Dhabi.
 Sharon updates Dorian on the plans for the event; she reminds him that they just need his fighters.
 He then reveals that he has a friend in Abu Dhabi who is looking for someone with experience to support him in setting up a gym there, and suggests Sharon considers it.
 Speaking to Radio Times, Dean said: "Dorian offers Sharon the chance to move to Abu Dhabi to set up shop in a new gym.
 It would obviously be a huge change for Sharon as Walford is her home, but with her relationship in tatters, I don't think she feels like there's much left to keep her there.
 It would be a great business move for her, and would offer security for Albie's future so it's very tempting."
 She added: "It would also make the breakup a lot easier if there were thousands of miles between them instead of living just across the Square from each other.
 Plus I think she'd be pleased to see the back of Karen for a while!"